aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1482-Indexing.md

-## Label Based Selection
+## Label-Based Selection

-* Label based selection selects data based on the column or row names/index.
+* Label-based selection selects data based on the column or row names/index.
 This becomes important while selecting data from a DataFrame.
-* Label based selection is done with loc.
+* Label-based selection is made with loc.
 * Do you remember the python default indexing of the DataFrame and the indexes/names that you changed in the previous topics?
 * loc and iloc are conceptually similar.
 The difference is that iloc considers the default indexing while loc ignores the default indexing.
 * **loc** is used for selecting data based on the data index value/name, not the numerical positions.